 2019 Beech Outstanding Alumni Award for Overall Achievement

-Anita rejoined the School of Government in September 2016 to lead the launch of ncIMPACT—an initiative seeking to expand the School’s capacity to work with public officials on complex policy issues.
-She and her colleagues have devised programs to support communities working on economic mobility, poverty, the expansion of prekindergarten, extending the labor pool, and opioid misuse and abuse.
-Her first tour as a faculty member was from 1994 to 2006.
+Three years ago, Brown-Graham rejoined the School of Government to lead the launch of the ncIMPACT initiative, an effort that expands the school’s capacity to work with public officials on complex policy issues.
+During this second stint at the School of Government, she and her colleagues have already devised programs to support communities working on providing more pathways to economic mobility, reducing poverty, extending employment opportunities and stemming opioid misuse and abuse in communities across the state.

 Brown-Graham grew up in Baton Rouge, Louisiana, and earned her bachelor of arts in criminal justice from Louisiana State University.
 A renaissance woman who has made her mark professionally, she has selflessly supported causes by serving on many boards and organizations, including the Research Triangle Foundation, Z. Smith Reynolds Foundation, N.C.
 Housing Coalition, the North Carolina Justice Center, Blue Cross Blue Shield of North Carolina Foundation, East Durham Children’s Initiative and the Triangle Community Foundation — among others.